 UC Davis awarded $1.2 million to advance state’s precision medicine initiative

-A UC Davis-led team has been awarded a $1.2 million grant from California Initiative to Advance Precision Medicine (CIAPM) to explore the use of personalized mobile health data to improve chronic disease management and care.
+A UC Davis-led team has been awarded a $1.2 million grant from the California Initiative to Advance Precision Medicine (CIAPM) to explore the use of personalized mobile health data to improve chronic disease management and care.
 The funding will launch a demonstration project aimed at providing patients with a contextual and easy method of tracking and sharing their detailed personal health data with care providers to develop new options for self-care.

 The California Initiative to Advance Precision Medicine (CIAPM) was launched by the Governor in 2015 to provide the infrastructure and resources necessary to advance precision medicine-oriented data, tools and applications in California.
 The concept of “precision medicine” involves the use of advanced computing tools to aggregate, integrate and analyze vast amounts of data from research, clinical, personal, environmental and population-health settings to better understand diseases and develop and deliver more exact diagnostics, therapeutics and prevention measures.